- Hide menu

 So as you experiment with substitutions, remember they are what they sound like, they are substitutes for the preferred item.
 Generally they are not going to behave, taste, or have the same texture as the suggested ingredient.
 Some may work, and others may not and I can’t promise what the results will be unless I’ve tried them myself.
 So have fun, don’t be afraid, and remember, substituting is how I discovered many of my unique dishes.

 I accidentally dropped this one in the glaze… turned out pretty so here is another idea rather than just coating the tops. :)

 Posted on Friday, March 21st, 2014 at 10:56 pm.
-Filed under: Cookies, Nuggets & Balls, Sweet Treats Tags: almond pulp, Dairy Free, Gluten Free, Refined Sugar Free, Soy Free, sugar-free, Vegan RSS 2.0 feed.
+Filed under: Cookies, Nuggets & Balls, Members Only, Sweet Treats Tags: almond pulp, Dairy Free, Gluten Free, Refined Sugar Free, Soy Free, sugar-free, Vegan RSS 2.0 feed.

 All content © 2016 by Nouveau Raw